-1. Three thousand dollars for each full-time employee hired in a qualified employment position in the first year or partial year of employment.
+1. $3,000 for each full-time employee hired in a qualified employment position in the first year or partial year of employment.
 Employees hired in the last ninety days of the taxable year are excluded for that taxable year and are considered to be new employees in the following taxable year.

-2. Three thousand dollars for each full-time employee in a qualified employment position for the full taxable year in the second year of continuous employment.
+2. $3,000 for each full-time employee in a qualified employment position for the full taxable year in the second year of continuous employment.

-3. Three thousand dollars for each full-time employee in a qualified employment position for the full taxable year in the third year of continuous employment.
+3. $3,000 for each full-time employee in a qualified employment position for the full taxable year in the third year of continuous employment.

 C. The capital investment and the new qualified employment positions requirements of section 41-1525, subsection B must be accomplished within twelve months after the start of the required capital investment.
 A credit may not be claimed until both requirements are met.
 A business that meets the requirements of section 41-1525, subsection B for a location is eligible to claim first year credits for three years beginning with the taxable year in which those requirements are completed.
 Employees hired at the location before the beginning of the taxable year but during the twelve-month period allowed in this subsection are considered to be new employees for the taxable year in which all of those requirements are completed.
 The employees that are considered to be new employees for the taxable year under this subsection shall not be included in the average number of full-time employees during the immediately preceding taxable year until the taxable year in which all of the requirements of section 41-1525, subsection B are completed.
 An employee working at a temporary worksite in this state while the designated location is under construction is considered to be working at the designated location if all of the following occur: